5 Sites That Make It Easy for Anyone to Take an Advanced French Class

 Not only is it fun, but it’s free!

-FluentU is a pretty sweet option for any level, but it will do wonders for advanced learners specifically by reinforcing all three of those layers of learning.
-In fact, just using the site regularly will ensure that you automatically get practice in all three layers.
+This is an option for any level, but it works well for advanced learners specifically as it reinforces all three of those layers of learning.

 3. La Guinguette